Dante’s Divine Comedy: an introduction

 When I've finished, what course can I do next?

-Any other literature class.
-Please check our website under History, Culture and Writing at www.citylit.ac.uk for more information.
+For literary history and other literature classes, please check our website under History, Culture and Writing at www.citylit.ac.uk for more information.